HIINTEL/bingreward/README.md

 BingRewards
 ===========

-Automation to earn Bing reward points with facebook credentials.
+Automation to earn Bing reward points with Facebook and Live credentials.

 *) For more information, including how to use this, please, take a look at my blog post: http://sealemar.blogspot.com/2012/12/bing-rewards-automation.html